aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 **NTable**

-The following code sample shows how to apply the decoding format with the *NTable* option while reading the barcode image provided below.
+The following code snippet explains how to use the *NTable* decoding format.

 {{< highlight csharp>}}
 //create barcode